PyMVPA/PyMVPA/doc/source/glossary.rst

     exploiting statistical properties of data to construct robust models, and to assess their convergence and :term:`generalization` performances.

+  Supervised
+    Is a :term:`learner` which obtains both :term:`sample`\s data and :term:`target`\s within a :term:`training dataset`.

   Target
     A target associates each :term:`sample` in the :term:`dataset` with a certain category, experimental condition or, in case of a regression problem, with some metric variable.
-In case of supervised learning algorithm targets define the model to be trained, and provide the "ground truth" for assessing the model's generalization performance.
+In case of supervised learning algorithm targets define the model to be trained, and provide the "ground truth" for assessing the model's :term:`generalization` performance.

   Time-compression
     This usually refers to the :term:`block-averaging` of samples from a block-design fMRI dataset.

+  Training Dataset
+    :term:`Dataset` which is used for training of the :term:`learner`.

+  Testing Dataset
+    :term:`Dataset` which is used to assess the :term:`generalization` of the :term:`learner`.

   Weight Vector
     See :term:`Sensitivity`.